 If you’re not sure exactly what mindfulness is, here’s a quick recap.
-Mindfulness involves both an awareness and acceptance of the world around us and our internal experiences.
+Mindfulness involves both an awareness and an acceptance of both the world around us and our internal experiences.
 Mindful people tend to focus more on the present instead of ruminating on the past or future, and they cultivate a curiosity towards their thoughts, emotions, or physical sensations.

-In this article, we’ll go over some of the benefits of mindfulness and how it relates to social-emotional learning (SEL).
+Let’s go over some of the benefits of mindfulness and how it relates to social-emotional learning (SEL).
 Then, we’ll share 51 tips and activities for teaching elementary students how to practice mindfulness.

 Why Mindfulness?
 Consider the Social-Emotional Benefits